arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/get_api_collection_collection_shards.md

 @startDocuBlock get_api_collection_collection_shards
 @brief Return the shard ids of a collection

-@RESTHEADER{GET /_api/collection/{collection-name}/shards, Return the shard ids of a collection, shards:Collection}
+@RESTHEADER{GET /_api/collection/{collection-name}/shards, Return the shard ids of a collection, getCollectionShards}

 @RESTURLPARAMETERS